 arrive.
 In order to provide this information, you usually must

-check different areas that inventory has ready been allocated to
+check different areas to see if that inventory has already been allocated to

-other customers, and when do you expect replenishments.
+other customers, and when you expect replenishments.
 This

 can be in the form of a purchase order for purchased items or a